MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/how-it-works.md

 # How Windows Hello for Business works

 Windows Hello for Business is a distributed system that requires multiple technologies to work together.
-To simplify the explanation of how Windows Hello for Business works, it can be broken down into 5 phases.
-2 of these phases are required only for specific deplyoment types.
+To simplify the explanation of how Windows Hello for Business works, it can be broken down into five phases.
+Two of these phases are required only for certain deployment scenarios.

 :::row:::
     :::column span="":::